Skip to content

 How To Avoid QL Trigger Points

-As a preventative measure, I recommend building up strength and endurance in the glutes and lower back to avoid QL or other lower back trigger points from showing up.
+As a preventative measure for lower back resilience, there are several exercises you can do to prevent QL trigger points in the future.
+This can be done by building strength and endurance in the glutes and lower back to avoid QL or other lower back trigger points from showing up.
 A few great QL strengthening exercises you can do are the following:

 1. Side Plank: Hop up on one elbow and hold for 1:00.
 If you can't hold for one minute, break up the set into 3x:20 or 2x:30.
 Work up to 1:30 for one set on one side of the body.